SynBioDex/SBOLDesigner/README.md

 command at a terminal where `jarFileName` will be the name of the SBOL Designer jar file you downloaded.

-UPDATE: Alternatively, you can build the program yourself since all of the dependencies are included.
+UPDATE: Alternatively, you can build the program yourself; all of the dependencies are included.

 Using SBOL Designer plugin in Geneious
 ======================================